m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ## Facebook Privacy Policies
 Now that we have discussed what a particular privacy policy might address, we can talk about how well a company adheres to its policy.
 For this example, we are going to look at Facebook.

 Facebook has not done a good job of sticking to its privacy policy.
-In fact, the U.S. Federal Trade Commission (FTC) had to step in to make sure Facebook stopped doing things with user’s information without their consent.
+In fact, the U.S. Federal Trade Commission (FTC) had to step in to make sure Facebook stopped doing things with user's information without their consent.

 Facebook did numerous things that violated the privacy of its users.
 For example, it made information that users had designated as private, particularly regarding friend lists, public without their consent.

-Additionally, Facebook made personal information available to applications of friends, which means that a friend could access information through an application that a user didn’t agree to share.
+Additionally, Facebook made personal information available to applications of friends, which means that a friend could access information through an application that a user didn't agree to share.

 Furthermore, Facebook shared information with advertisers that they had promised not to share.
 Finally, Facebook said that certain applications were verified when they were not verified, thus misleading users.

 As a result, the FTC has taken action against Facebook and mandated that it acts in specific ways to rectify the situation.

 For example, Facebook now has to undergo a third-party privacy audit every two years for the next twenty years.
-The FTC has decided that it cannot take Facebook’s word concerning privacy, and so a third party must independently verify that Facebook is doing the right thing.
+The FTC has decided that it cannot take Facebook's word concerning privacy, and so a third party must independently verify that Facebook is doing the right thing.

 Additionally, Facebook is prohibited from misrepresenting privacy and security settings provided to its users.
 If they say something is not public, it should not be public.

 Finally, the FTC also requires that Facebook gets consent from users before sharing any information in a way that exceeds their privacy settings.

 Essentially, consent is the focal point when it comes to privacy.
 If you give express, affirmative consent to a particular action, a company can perform that action.
-Since Facebook did not get consent before using users’ information, the FTC had to impose sanctions on them.
+Since Facebook did not get consent before using users' information, the FTC had to impose sanctions on them.

 ## Privacy Enhancing Technologies
-We’ve talked about how privacy is a good thing, so now let’s examine some of the tools and technology we can use to enhance our privacy online.
+We've talked about how privacy is a good thing, so now let's examine some of the tools and technology we can use to enhance our privacy online.

 One of the privacy threats that we discussed was traffic analysis.
 Through traffic analysis, attackers can understand who is talking to whom by looking at the source and destination information embedded in a packet.

-If we don’t want anyone to see this information, we can use a technology called **TOR**.
+If we don't want anyone to see this information, we can use a technology called **TOR**.
 Using a TOR client, a user can route their traffic through a random path of TOR nodes to their destination.
 Each node only knows its immediate predecessor and successor and cannot tell where a packet originated or where it is ultimately headed.

 ![](https://assets.omscs.io/F9C377F0-175D-4510-BDE0-A599B417A717.png)

 Because of this setup, we can use TOR to implement anonymous communication and prevent attackers from learning about the parties with whom we communicate.

 ## TOR
-Now that we’ve taken a brief look at [The Onion Router](https://www.torproject.org/) (TOR) let’s dive deeper into how it works and what services it can provide to us.
+Now that we've taken a brief look at [The Onion Router](https://www.torproject.org/) (TOR) let's dive deeper into how it works and what services it can provide to us.

 First, a TOR client uses a directory service to get a set of TOR nodes that can help us route a message from point A to point B. The client picks some random subset of the nodes and orders them.
 This order forms the path that the traffic traverses as it passes from A to B.